Dojo Toolkit: Learning curve

 Many have commented that Dojo seems difficult to learn and get started with, especially in comparison with the more popular jQuery.

-Dojo co-creator Dylan Schiemann acknowledges this as a consequence of their different scopes: "It’s certainly easier to learn something that’s smaller than something that does more, but our avid users are quick to point out that a bit more learning up front saves them countless hours for things that Dojo makes easy."
+Dojo co-creator Dylan Schiemann acknowledges this as a consequence of their different scopes: "It's certainly easier to learn something that's smaller than something that does more, but our avid users are quick to point out that a bit more learning up front saves them countless hours for things that Dojo makes easy."

-API stabillity
+API stability

 Early users faced a difficult transition to the 1.0 release after the toolkit was totally rewritten.
 The move to AMD in recent versions has been similarly problematic.
 Dojo has taken great pains to maintain backward compatibility despite its rapid evolution, with a large portion of the current API deprecated but still maintained, but users have often found that upgrades did not go as smoothly as hoped.

 Dojo 2.0 release removed much of the deprecated API and switched from JavaScript to TypeScript.

-Dojo Foundation and sponsorship

-The Dojo Foundation was a 501(c)(6) non-profit organization founded in 2005 to help open source projects.
-Its primary goals are to aid in adoption by companies, and encourage projects in the foundation to collaborate with one another.